Maximizing ROAS with Strategic UTM Tracking and Cost Import in GA4 via GA Porter

 UTM tags allow you to merge user session data with marketing campaign data (Ad spend etc). to evaluate channel efficiency (ROAS etc.).
 Google Analytics 4 has a Non-Google cost report that lets you compare sessions, spend and revenue data, and ROAS across different advertising channels or campaigns.
 However, this report automatically collects statistics about Google Ads only.
 Marketers have to manually upload data from other sources or try to analyse the effectiveness of advertising campaigns manually.

-This problem can be solved with the help of our GA Porter application.
+This problem can be solved with the help of our GA Porter app.
 With its implementation you can see data from various channels like Facebook, Instagram, Pinterest, Sklik and much more all clearly in one report.
 Let's have a look at what are UTM, how to use them wisely and how to benefit from it.

 What are UTM parameters?